YogPandya12/MovieBot/README.md

 # Movie Bot
-It suggests you movies based on the type of genre the user want.
+The movie suggestion bot recommends movies based on the genre the user prefers.